martin-freitag/restoration-by-seeding/README.md

 Martin Freitag

-04 March 2021
+18 March 2021

 This project provides the R code resources to reproduce the analyses of the manuscript

-Freitag M, Klaus VH, Bolliger R, Hamer U, Kleinebecker T, Prati D, Schäfer D, Hölzel N (in revision): *Restoration of plant diversity in permanent grassland by seeding: assessing the limiting factors along land-use gradients.* submitted to *Journal of Applied Ecology.*
+Freitag M, Klaus VH, Bolliger R, Hamer U, Kleinebecker T, Prati D, Schäfer D, Hölzel N: *Restoration of plant diversity in permanent grassland by seeding: assessing the limiting factors along land-use gradients.* accepted in *Journal of Applied Ecology.*

 # Structure